lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   <p class = "image-description">Figure 6: Object detection results self trained model </p>
 </div>

  The test results indicate that the model has a satisfactory level of performance for the intended application.
 The model was able to correctly detect and indentify each object on the table.

+ Another possible explanation could be an inadequate training dataset, which lacks diversity in its data.

 - relevent data will be transmitted upon return

 ### Orientation of the object

+To determine the orientation of the object, the cv2 library was utilized.
+The approach relies on Principle Component Analysis (PCA) to determine the primary orientation of the object's contours.
+The following steps were implemented to prepare the image for analysis:

 1. image of object is generated using the bounding box
 2. Image converted to HSV color space